TNTwise/Rife-ESRGAN-App-Linux/README.md

 # Rife-Vulkan-GUI-Linux
 # Installation: <br>
-Install  opencv,  tk, xterm, and pip according to your distro. <br>
+Install  opencv,  tkinter, xterm, and pip according to your distro. <br>
 Install Rife-Vulkan-GUI-Linux from the RELEASES tab.  <br>
 # DO NOT CLONE THIS.
 IT WILL RESULT IN AN ERROR <br>
 Start the start file.
 If It does not start, select Allow running as a program under preferences. <br>